 Blending period details with modern comforts, a Colonial-style home conjures the charm of Christmas past to give one Chicago-area family a memorable season.

 Building a dream

-Lisa and Tom Schreiner have always loved the look of authentic Colonial houses in the Northeast and wanted a home like that in Illinois.
-So they built their own house about 40 miles northwest of Chicago, filling it with 18th-century details that reflect nearly 20 years of planning.
+A Chicago-area couple built their dream house about 40 miles northwest of the city, filling it with 18th-century details that reflect nearly 20 years of planning.

 Symmetry and classical detailing mark Georgian style.
 The front facade features a central entry, paired chimneys and five window openings on the second story.
 Essential to the look are double-hung windows with divided lights.

 Decorating with nature

 During the holidays, the house is filled with fresh-cut greens and other natural materials gathered from the landscape, much like the colonists would have done (except for the Puritans, who outlawed Christmas frivolity).
 A simple wreath with pinecones and berries welcomes visitors at the front door.

 Blending old and new